 See the filming

-If you are visiting the Scicli area between March and June in 2012, you may be lucky enough to stumble upon filming for new episodes of Il Commissario Montalbano.
+New episodes of Montalbano are still being filmed, so if you are visiting the Ragusa area you may be lucky enough to stumble upon filming for new episodes of Il Commissario Montalbano.

 Plan a holiday